keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

 ]
 ```

-Get the embeddings of the query movies
+Get the embeddings of the movies in `query_movies`.

 ```python